boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 ### Results of first longterm-tests

 Two devices has been used for a longterm-test, one with NB-IoT and one with LTE-M.
+Both with enabled UART and 3.3V (tests with disable UART and 3.3V will follow).
 One device stopped at 50% battery after 4 weeks with a software bug.
 The other device reached 16% battery after 42 days (6 weeks).